-- 1. The payment is made within a reasonable time after the close of the tax year, and - 2.
-To the extent the payment is characterized as corpus from a property distribution (other than cash), the trustee treats any income generated by the distribution as occurring on the last day of the tax year for which the annuity or unitrust amount is due, then, the annuity trust or certain unitrusts will not be deemed to have: - Engaged in self-dealing (section 4941), - Unrelated debt-financed income (section 514), - Received an additional contribution (Regulations section 1.664-2(b) and 1.664-3(b)), or - Failed to function exclusively as a charitable remainder trust (Regulations section 1.664-1(a)(4)).
+1. The payment is made within a reasonable time after the close of the tax year, and

+2. To the extent the payment is characterized as corpus from a property distribution (other than cash), the trustee treats any income generated by the distribution as occurring on the last day of the tax year for which the annuity or unitrust amount is due, then the annuity trust or certain unitrusts will not be deemed to have:

+- Unrelated debt-financed income (section 514), - Received an additional contribution (Regulations section - 1.664-2(b) and 1.664-3(b)), or

+• Failed to function exclusively as a charitable remainder trust (Regulations section 1.664-1(a)(4)).